fordesmith/crisp-dna/_docs/muffin-protocol.md

 -   "I'm taking the muffin!"
 -   "I will throw this muffin away if nobody takes it by Tuesday"

-We use the subject-line BULLE for all muffin-routing emails (see [email conventions](email-conventions.html)).
+We use the subject-line MUFFIN for all muffin-routing emails (see [email conventions](email-conventions.html)).

 ### What would be alternatives to the muffin protocol?